 Using the power of kindness, hopes, dreams and optimism, our focus is reducing negativity, discipline issues, and the dropout rate by increasing student engagement.

-MISSION: Engage students in simple culture-builder service projects that empower students with new tools to build relationships and transform school culture of kindness, gratitude, and optimism.
+MISSION: Engage students in simple, yet powerful, culture-builder service projects that empower students with new tools to build relationships while boosting social, emotional, and academic achievement.

 Let’s take a look at reality in education.
 Every child in America experiences school, for 12+ years.
 Schools are challenging places, filled with ups and downs, good moments and bad moments, successes and perceived failures.
 The dropout rate in American is getting higher and higher, each day 7.000 students drop out of school.
 That is more than 2 million students per year.
 More than 50% of our students are experiencing poverty.
 Life in school is not always easy.
 Students have special needs, basic needs that aren’t being met.
 Obstacles get students down, create a fixed mindset where they don’t feel like they have any power to change.
 By taking on a Kindness Club Challenge, you bring a fresh, new activity to campus and that creates opportunities for ALL students to participate and be connected.

 How do we teach kindness?
 It is not a common standard or chapter in a textbook.
 So, we need to ADD Acts of Kindness to the school day.
 Our special projects like: #ThankfulThursday Quick Gratitude CHALLENGE, DREAM Walls, 1,000 Thank Yous, Inspiration ROCKS, and Sidewalk Talk are a few examples of tools to engage students campus-wide.

 Why Culture-Builder Service Projects?
 Young people who are inspired with purpose, engage in school and are more likely to stay in school.
 We are here to TEACH YOU how you can ENGAGE students in new ways with these simple, yet powerful, Culture-Builders.